LSTclock: sidereal time clock

 This sheet is to pick an LST, in order to determine the date/time when the specified LST is realized at the selected location.
 If the preferred unit of LST is degrees ("Preferences" sheet), text fields for degrees and arcminutes show up; otherwise there are wheel pickers for hours and minutes.

-Once the "Done" button is tapped and if the LST (hours/minutes or degrees/arcminutes) has been changed, the sheet is closed and the date/time (closest to the previous value) corresponding to the chosen LST is set in the parent "Choose Date/Time" sheet.
-If the "Cancel" button is tapped (or the sheet is swiped down), the sheet is closed and the date/time is left unchanged.
+Once the "Done" button (✓) is tapped and if the LST (hours/minutes or degrees/arcminutes) has been changed, the sheet is closed and the date/time (closest to the previous value) corresponding to the chosen LST is set in the parent Main screen or "Choose Date/Time" sheet.
+If the "Cancel" button (✕) is tapped (or the sheet is swiped down), the sheet is closed and the date/time is left unchanged.

 Preferences sheet

-There are two selectors in the Preferences sheet.
+There are six options in the Preferences sheet.

-The second is to choose the preferred format of longitude, sexagesimal (like DD:MM:SS.s) or decimal degrees (like DD.ddd).
-This option is applied to the list of LSTs in the Main screen and the Longitude field in the New/Edit Location sheet (the latter still accepts both formats regardless of the setting).
+Selection of the preferred format of longitude, sexagesimal (like DD:MM:SS.s) or decimal degrees (like DD.ddd).
+This option is applied to the list of LSTs in the Main screen and the Longitude field in the Edit Location sheet (the latter still accepts both formats regardless of the setting).

 Widgets

-iOS/iPadOS widgets, including the Lock Screen widgets on iOS 16+ and iPadOS 17+, are supported.
-A widget displays the current LST at a selected location (and UTC in some sizes), refreshing every minute.
+Widgets can be placed on the Home Screen and/or Lock Screen.
+A widget displays the current LST at a selected location (also UTC and/or JD/MJD in some sizes, if configured so in the "Preferences" sheet), refreshing every minute.
 Multiple widgets can be placed concurrently.

-[New in version 7.0] StandBy widgets for iOS 17+ are also supported.
-The contents are the same as the iOS/iPadOS Home Screen widgets.
+StandBy widgets are also supported.
+The contents are the same as the Home Screen widgets.

 (Caveat: when you perform time-critical observations or something like that, it is recommended to open the app to check the LST, rather than to rely on the widgets — updating of the widgets might not be 100% reliable.)